ethereum/solidity-website/src/posts/2026-09-10-misordered-named-parameters-in-require-with-custom-errors-bug.md

    `viaIR: true` in Standard JSON).
 The evmasm pipeline is unaffected.
 2. The contract uses `require(condition, ErrorName({...}))` where `ErrorName` is a user-defined error.
-3. At least two arguments that are not string or bytes literals appear in an order differing from the declaration.
+3. At least two arguments appear in an order differing from the declaration.
+4. At least one of the reordered arguments is not a string literal.

 Other language constructs that take similar code paths are **not** affected.
 As part of the due diligence for the fix, all of them were checked and covered with tests.